AlvisGit/CS411-Project/README.md

 ## How To Run
 - First clone or donwload the repository
 - Fill variables in env template
-- Open a terminal and instal dependencies with "npm install"
+- Open a terminal and instal dependencies with 'npm install'
-- Start backend with "npm run start:backend"
+- Start backend with 'npm run start:backend'
-- Start frontend with "npm run start:frontend"
+- Start frontend with 'npm run start:frontend'